 I have also changed the way that ammo and health pick-ups work.
-Instead of being dotted around the level in random places they are now dropped by zombies entirely at random.
+Instead of being dotted around the level in random places, they are now dropped by zombies entirely at random.
 Ammo appears more often than Health and so far it is working really nicely, cannot see any need to tweak it.
 The rationale behind this is that I want players to have more ammo and be encouraged to take on the zombies, it was a bit too easy to just evade them and finish the levels in the previous version.

 Another decision which kind of feeds into this is that I have ditched the melee weapons, you have a pistol by default which has infinite ammo, but needs reloading.
 The pistol is relatively weak and won’t do too much good against a load of zombies but is more than enough to pick off a few.
 Really you need the bigger weapons to make any significant headway.
 Again, this is a change that has increased the ‘fun factor’ of the game quite considerably.

 The previous Undead Blackout had a targeting reticule on the screen and this was how you aimed at the zombies.
-I have ditched that for this version, instead relying on a laser sight for all of the weapons.
+I have ditched that for this version, instead of relying on a laser sight for all of the weapons.
 This works much better and thanks to the way I have set it up, it actually works like a proper laser, extending out as far as it can before hitting an object.
-This also changes colour when the player goes into ‘Aimed” mode (in which you get one-shot kills but cannot move very quickly).
+This also changes colour when the player goes into the ‘Aimed” mode (in which you get one-shot kills but cannot move very quickly).

 Perhaps the absolute coolest thing (personally speaking) that I have done involves the two-player mode.
 I am ditching the Versus and Survival modes for this and concentrating just on the co-op mode.
-Way, way back in the history of development on this I wanted the game to have a dynamic split-screen feature, if the players were close together they would share a screen, if they were far apart then it would split the screen.
-However, the only way to do this is through C++ and at the time, I was totally crap at C++.
+Way, way back in the history of development on this I wanted the game to have a dynamic split-screen feature, if the players were close together they would share a screen if they were far apart then it would split the screen.
+However, the only way to do this is through C++, and at the time, I was totally crap at C++.

 The scoring system has been revamped, given this has a more arcade slant than before.
-You now get a multiplier which goes up the more zombies you kill and remain free from damage.
+You now get a multiplier that goes up the more zombies you kill and remain free from damage.
 Soon as you take a hit it revers back down to 1 and you start over.
 I am sure you don’t need me to explain to you how a multiplier works but I have done it now so whatever.

 Running out of things to say but I am sure there is still loads of other stuff I have done and not mentioned here yet.
 The most important thing I guess is that the game is very nearly at a point where the main mechanics are in place and working perfectly.
 If you die, everything respawns and resets.
-You can navigate from the menu into the test level.
+You can navigate from the menu to the test level.
 You can pick your character.
-You can shoot, reload and change your weapon.
+You can shoot, reload, and change your weapon.
 It is all coming together nicely.